hashicorp/vault/website/source/docs/internals/architecture.html.md

 # Architecture

 Vault is a complex system that has many different pieces.
-To help both users and developers of Consul build a mental model of how it works, this page documents the system architecture.
+To help both users and developers of Vault build a mental model of how it works, this page documents the system architecture.

 ~> **Advanced Topic!** This page covers technical details